port-labs/port-docs/docs/sso-rbac/sso-providers/jumpcloud.md

 - Connect to the Port application via a JumpCloud app;
 - Your JumpCloud teams will be automatically synced with Port, upon user sign-in;
-- Set granular permissions on Port according to your Onelogin roles.
+- Set granular permissions on Port according to your JumpCloud user groups.

 ## How to configure the JumpCloud app integration for Port​